typicode/hotel/README.md

 ~/static$ hotel add 'serve -p $PORT'
 ```

-Your servers can now be accessed, started and stopped from [localhost:2000](http://localhost:2000).
+Your servers can now be accessed, started and stopped from [localhost:2000](http://localhost:2000) from a simple interface.
+No need to think about commands, ports and terminal tabs anymore.

 ![](https://rawgit.com/typicode/hotel/master/screenshot.png)

-You can also directly go to [localhost:2000/name]().
+As a shortcut, you can also directly go to `localhost:2000/<name>` to start and access a server.

+__Hotel works on OS X, Linux and Windows.__

 _if you're using [nvm](https://github.com/creationix/nvm) or similar, add `-e PATH` (i.e. `hotel add nodemon -e PATH`)._